Nissemanen/frukt/README.md

 >
 > ![image](medieval-man-holding-scroll-isolated-260nw-231944920.webp)
 ## Types
+### Character
+a `char` is a single UTF-8 encoded letter or symbol.
+It's better to use than a string in the case you only need one character.
 ### String
-a string is an list of characters, you can use them for easy debugging or showing information to someone using the script.
+A string is a list of characters, you can use them for easy debugging or showing information to someone using the script.

 strings are made with two quotation marks (both double and single works)
 ```gdscript